 I spin away to try my version of a mini fast break.
 A fast break is when a player with the ball (me) attempts to move up the court and into scoring position as quickly as possible so that the defense doesn't have time to set up.
 I turn, do a fake, and run up court, but Andrew has seen this coming and easily bats the ball away from me as I give up another point to him.
 Fast breaks are hard to achieve.

-Last year, I got hit by a really devastating fast break--breast cancer.
+Last year, I got hit by a really devastating fast break—breast cancer.
 I didn't see the cancer coming and had no chance to defend against it.
-I was diagnosed in late December and on Valentine's Day gave up both breasts to be cancer free--a love letter of sorts to myself.
-Fast breaks usually leave the other team confused, wondering…
+I was diagnosed in late December and on Valentine's Day gave up both breasts to be cancer free—a love letter of sorts to myself.
+Fast breaks usually leave the other team confused, wondering what…